eug/jMetalDocumentation/problem.md

 ## The `Problem` interface
-To include a problem in jMetal, it must implemente the `Problem` interface:
+To include a problem in jMetal, it must implement the `Problem` interface:

 ```java
 package org.uma.jmetal.problem;